Sat, 26 Jan 2013

 Summer temperatures of 16 to 18 degrees centigrade are not uncommon in Southern Greenland, so experience a country of contrastic beauty, of surreality and beauty.

-Short Breaks Not everyone has the time to take two weeks away from home or work, so these short break holidays to Greenland are the perfect solution.
+Not everyone has the time to take two weeks away from home or work and not everyone wants ...